Ea12581/KNN-classifier/README.md

 If when calculating the distance there is an overflow, prints a message.

+Option 3: the server will classify the unclassified vectors according to the k and the metric and the classified vectors, and will hold their data.

+The classification works like this: for each vector of the unclassified vectors The program will calculate the distances of the given vector to all of the vectors from the classified file the server got, and the server will find the k vectors that are the closes to it according to the metricas.

+The classification that will be the most prevelant among those k vectors, will be the given vector's classification.

+Option 4: The server will send the client a list of the classifications (of the unclassified vectors after being classified) and the client will print them.

-The server will send the classification back to the client and it will be printed on the client side, and wait for more inputs.
+Option 5: The server will send the client a list of the classifications (of the unclassified vectors after being classified) and the client will save them in a file.

-if the client enters -1, it will stop sending inputs.
+if the client enters 8, it will disconnect and stop.

 The communication between the client and the server is through a TCP socket.

-If at some point the input is not as expected, or if an error occore, should print a message and stop.
+If at some point the input is not as expected, or if an error occore, should print a message.